-Buying property abroad can be a daunting experience, so although I have a full run down of the buying procedure in Tenerife here for you to look through, here are my top tips for buying property in Tenerife.
+Buying property abroad can be a daunting experience, so although I have a full run down of the buying procedure in Tenerife here for you to look through, I’ve replicated the same tips that I gave in an interview with A Place In The Sun in 2014, so here are my top tips for buying property in Tenerife.

 Always use a lawyer.